mdeguzis/RetroRig/README.md

 Pre-requisites:

-You will need the following two packges:
+You will need git and dialog to run the installer:

-    -dialog
-    -git
+    sudo apt-get install dialog git

-RetroRig will try to install them for you, but if you experience any issues starting the script, enusre they exist with the CLI commands 'which dialog' and 'which git" to ensure they report back.
+RetroRig will try to install them for you (for instance, if you download the zip archive), but if you experience any issues starting the script,enusre they exist with the CLI commands 'which dialog' and 'which git" to ensure they report back.

 To clone this repo via the CLI: